Digital Inclusion: As We Race Ahead, Let’s Be Sure No One is Left Behind

+I was also pleased to attend a Social Solutions Impact Summit in Austin.
 During the event, Robert F. Smith of Vista Equity Partners spoke with Kristin Nimsger, CEO of Social Solutions.
 Part of the discussion is found below in my Facebook Live video (3 minutes).
 Robert discusses the need for effective use of data, the increasing digitization of business globally, and how everyone is struggling to keep up!
-This is certainly true for those who find themselves in low income and underserved communities.
+This is certainly true for those who find themselves in low income and under served communities.

 U.S. News & World Report features an interview with filmmaker Rory Kennedy, “New Documentary Explores the Digital Divide” (September 19, 2017):

 “In making this film I really began to understand the depths of the issue and the fact that there are over a million classrooms in this country that don’t have adequate broadband, a huge number of kids who don’t have access to computers, and the reality that 77 percent of jobs are going to require technology education and background by the year 2020.”

 Mozilla observes in, “Digital Inclusion Means Promoting Diversity” (2017):